WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

-# Name of Project - Raider Social
+# Name of Project - Raider Parkour

 ## Elevator Pitch
-- Raider Social will be a way for Wright State students to connect and communicate with each other.
-Raider Social will be exclusive to just Wright State students.
+- Raider Parkour will be a 3D parkour game that involves a user controlling a character jumping across challenging platforms to reach the ultimate finish line.

 ## N things of complexity (components)